danielsaidi/website_danielsaidi/collections/_lyrics/sgt-black/november-session/decision-over.md

 ---
 title:  "Decision: over"
+band:   sgt.
+Black
+album:  November Session
 ---

 I want to be there to tempt your eyes
 I want to be there for you to idolize

-Look at me,
+Look at me
-at this artificial life I live
+At this artificial life I live
 Placed within
-to fill with nothing
+To fill with nothing

 Turn, turn off, turn away
 Believe, it’s real
 So hard to feel like I feel

 So look at me,
-at this pointless life I live
+At this pointless life I live
 This is shit
-and still, you’re nailed to it
+And still, you’re nailed to it

 Don’t want to be a needle in your eyes
 Don’t want to be there for you to moralize

 Look at me,
-at this reflection of the lives you live
+At this reflection of the lives you live
 Nothing real,
-nothing left to feel
+Nothing left to feel

 I want to be there to tempt your eyes
 I want to be there for you to idolize
-But it’s over, it’s over now
+But it’s over
+It’s over now
+Decision: over
-Decision: over, it’s over now
+It’s over now

-Look at me,
+Look at me
-at this humiliating life I live
+At this humiliating life I live
 This is shit
-and still, you’re nailed to it
+and still you’re nailed to it

 Turn, turn off, turn away
 Believe, it’s me